 "Resolved, That the use of this chamber he and is hereby granted to Captain George L. Colburn for the purpose of de-living an address upon the subject of temperance, this evening at 80'clock."

-Upon motion of Mr. VANCE of Champaign, the Convention resolved itself into a committee of the Whole, which was agreed to and Mr. Green of Ross being called to the chair, one of the standing committee on
+Upon motion of Mr. VANCE of Champaign, the Convention resolved itself into a committee of the Whole, which was agreed to and Mr. Green of Ross being called to the chair,

+Mr. KENON moved to take up the report number

+one of the standing committee on

+THE JUDICIAL DEPARTMENT.